nf-core/ampliseq/docs/output.md

 [Cutadapt](https://journal.embnet.org/index.php/embnetjournal/article/view/200) is trimming primer sequences from sequencing reads.
 Primer sequences are non-biological sequences that often introduce point mutations that do not reflect sample sequences.
 This is especially true for degenerated PCR primer.
 If primer trimming would be omitted, artifactual amplicon sequence variants might be computed by the denoising tool or sequences might be lost due to become labelled as PCR chimera.

 **Output directory: `results/trimmed/logs`**
-  * Log files with retained reads, trimming percantage, etc. for each sample.
+  * Log files with retained reads, trimming percentage, etc. for each sample.

 ## MultiQC